 protein that normally causes damaged cells to die, which is very important to the body’s defenses against cancer.
 This protein is made by the TP53 tumor suppressor gene.
 See also TP53, tumor suppressor genes.

 a rare form of breast cancer that begins in the milk passages (ducts) and spreads to the skin of the nipple and areola.
-This affected skin may look crusted, scaly, red, or oozing.
-The prognosis (outlook) is generally better if these nipple changes are the only sign of breast disease and no lump can be felt.
-Named for the doctor who first identified it; also known as Paget’s disease.
+This affected skin may look crusted, scaly, and red, with areas of bleeding or oozing.
+Also known as Paget’s disease.
 See also areola, duct, nipple

 a doctor, nurse, or pharmacist who is an expert in pain control.

 to relieve symptoms, such as pain, nausea, or fullness.
 See also palliative treatment.

 treatment that relieves symptoms, such as pain, but is not expected to cure disease.
 Curative treatment can be used at the same time as palliative treatment, but the main purpose of palliative care is to improve the patient’s quality of life, whether or not the patient is getting other treatment.